 A Local Guide to the Siem Reap Arts Scene and Creative Community

-We got an insight into the Siem Reap arts scene on our first trip to the city to research dining, drinking and shopping for magazine stories.
 As we were making our way around the shops, galleries, cafés, and bars, one name kept coming up: Loven Ramos.
-Ramos is a 33 year-old designer from the Philippines who started Poetry boutique and the Art Deli café (both now closed); and 1961, an exhibition space, artists retreat and café.
-We met Loven at 1961.
+Ramos is a 33 year-old designer from the Philippines who started Poetry boutique and the Art Deli café (both now closed); and The 1961, an exhibition space and café.
+We met Loven at The 1961.

 A Local Guide to the Siem Reap Arts Scene